benjlouie/bl_library/README.md

 BL_BSTREE
 ---------
-(old)A generic binary search tree library.
-Currently the delete function is broken.
+A generic binary search tree library.
+Currently only takes in a single value per element, should probably be replaced with a key,value pair.

 BL_COMPARE
 ----------